imouzon/iliketowatch/README.md

 #Introduction
 ##Don't click away your focus
-rendered in a browser is the chance to see your progress as you work.
 One of the many benefits of working on modular documents and webpages that can be rendered in a browser is the chance to see your progress as you work.

 Or, well, almost as you work.
 You just need to click refresh.